 - I don’t know what his before and after blood tests were…

 - How much fiber he was having daily…

 - What kind of fiber he was having…

 First of all, fiber is good and most people don’t get enough fiber.
 It’s good for your overall health, cholesterol and lipid levels, weight loss, blood sugar, and colon health, just to name a few benefits.

 However, how much fiber you eat daily matters, as does the type of fiber.

 - Natural (found in foods) vs supplements

-However, generally speaking – I suggest most people to add in more fiber into their diets.
+However, generally speaking – I suggest most people add more fiber to their diets.
 It’s very important.

-And because of this, I have another article that I’ve already done specifically about this topic — the CORRECT way to use fiber to lower your cholesterol and improve your health.
+And because of this, I have another article that I’ve already done specifically about this topic — the CORRECT way to use fiber for healthy cholesterol levels and improve your health.